 Whenever there is a new submarine cable consortium project, the legal and regulatory analysis is initiated by the prospective landing parties to determine what antitrust requirements should be complied with.
 Each cable owner, whether a landing party or not, should conduct an independent legal analysis to assess the antitrust requirements.
 This analysis should be conducted in their own country and in those jurisdictions where they intend to operate.
-Antitrust laws and regulations vary from jurisdiction to another, so it's important to understand the specific rules that apply.
+Antitrust laws and regulations vary from one jurisdiction to another, so it is important to understand the specific rules that apply.

 Accordingly, to compete effectively in any given market, each consortium member knows that it must successfully design and market its own capacity services, while maintaining the consortium infrastructure in good working order, and anticipating and responding to various competitive factors affecting all landing country markets and customers.
 Challenges range from pricing strategies against other new consortium competitors in the area, changes in consumer preferences, emerging technologies, and economic and social conditions in each landing country over the 25-year life of the cable.